 Yvonne says: “I am so excited to be part of the wonderful team at OCF, and am delighted to have found a role that plays to my strengths whilst really giving me the opportunity to make a difference to the lives of people in the city I now call home.”

-After a career in marketing including banking and public sector roles, 12 years ago Kate stepped out to raise her family while her husband’s role took them to live across Europe, in Amsterdam, Istanbul, Moscow and Geneva.
-She was involved in each school community and most recently ran the Primary School PTA.
+After a career in direct and customer marketing, including banking and public sector roles, in 2007 Kate stepped out to raise her family while her husband’s role took them to live across Europe, to The Netherlands, Turkey, Russia, and Switzerland.
+She volunteered in each school community, culminating in running the Primary School PTA at the International School of Geneva.

-Kate moved back to South Oxfordshire where her three daughters still keep her very busy.
-She spends her free time catching up on TV box sets, going to the cinema, at the gym or walking their Russian rescue dog.
+Kate moved back to South Oxfordshire in 2018, where her three daughters still keep her very busy.
+She spends her free time catching up on TV box sets, going to the cinema, at the gym, and occasionally running or dog walking (when her Russian rescue dog is in the right mood!).
+She is on the Executive Committee of her local Scouts group and volunteers with Oxfordshire All In to produce their email newsletter.

-Kate says: “I am excited to refresh my skills in a new work environment, while learning about local issues and helping OCF make a difference across the county.”
+Kate says: “I was excited to return to a new work environment, refresh and update my skills, while also learning about local issues and helping OCF to make a difference across the county.”

 Good Food Oxford supports the existing work of many organisations in and around the city working to make our food system more nourishing, less wasteful and more sustainable.